-The majority of monuments of Banska Stiavnica are concentrated into the area spreading between the Trinity and Radnicne squares.
-Both squares are separated from each other by the Gothic church of St Catherine from the end of the 15th century and the town hall with its slender clock tower detach these squares.
+The majority of monuments of Banska Stiavnica concentrate in the area spreading between the Trinity and Town Hall squares.
+The Gothic church of St Catherine from the end of the 15th century and the town hall with its slender clock tower detach these squares.

 Vlkolinec village UNESCO World Heritage - untouched and complex example of folk countryside architecture

-The village comprises two or three-room log cabine type houses.
-In the center of the village is preserved the bell tower from 1770, water well, Chapel of the Blessed Virgin Mary and school.
+The village comprises two or three-room log cabin-type houses.
+There are preserved the bell tower from 1770, water well, Chapel of the Blessed Virgin Mary, and school.

-The Articled Protestant Church in Hronsek UNESCO heritage
+The Articled Protestant Church in Hronsek - UNESCO heritage

 The Roman-Catholic St James church in Levoca - main altar is the tallest of its kind in the world

-Its construction started in 1357 under the auspices of King Charles IV, and finished in the beginning of the 15th century.
+The construction started in 1357 and finished at the beginning of the 15th century.
 As the only means of crossing the river Vltava (Moldau) until 1841, the Charles Bridge was the most important connection between Prague Castle and the old town and adjacent areas.

-The Prague Castle complex includes Gothic St Vitus Cathedral, Romanesque Basilica of St George, a monastery and several palaces, gardens and defense towers.
+The Prague Castle complex includes Gothic St Vitus Cathedral, Romanesque Basilica of St George, a monastery, and several palaces, gardens, and defense towers.
 Nowadays, the castle houses several museum expositions.

 Trebic town - UNESCO World Heritage

-Tel town - UNESCO World Heritage
+Telc town - UNESCO World Heritage

 Punkva Caves - Moravian Karst

-Lednice-Valtice area a cultural-natural complex - UNESCO World Heritage
+Lednice-Valtice cultural-natural complex - UNESCO World Heritage

-The Liechtenstein family began to create a unique manmade landscape complex: Lednice - Valtice Area.
+The Liechtenstein family began to create a unique artificial landscape complex: Lednice - Valtice Area.